-Use the button "Add" to put an additional text box onto the video image.
-When you click the button a dashed box appears in the upper left corner of the video image.
-You can now use the trackball to position the box.
+You can use the trackball to position the box.
 After the upper left corner of the box has reached the desired position, confirm by clicking the left trackball button.
 Rolling the trackball now determines the size of the box.
 Clicking on the left trackball button again confirms the setting.

-You can define any number of text boxes.
-The last text box to be added is indicated with a dashed frame.
 When a text panel is hidden by others you can make it visible either by resizing or moving the overlying panel, or by clicking repeatedly the TAB key on the keyboard (to the left of the letter q) until the text panel you want appears.